Table of Contents

 - Patterns of Gleason grade 3 prostatic adenocarcinoma:

-- (a) Most common pattern is well formed, relatively uniform glands infiltrating between benign glands; glands may be angulated or compressed, separated by > 1 gland diameter
+- Most common pattern is well formed, relatively uniform glands infiltrating between benign glands; glands may be angulated or compressed, separated by > 1 gland diameter

-- (c) Medium sized glands with undulating luminal contours or large glands or branching; or large glands with a pseudoatrophic appearance
+- Medium sized glands with undulating luminal contours or large glands or branching

 - Cribriform cancer no longer qualifies as Gleason 3, even if the glands are similar in size to normal glands (J Urol 2010;183:433)